geldmacher/Cake-to-CoinTracking-Converter/README.md

 ## Usage

-1. Get your [Cake export CSV](https://app.cakedefi.com/transactions) for all coins and generate a CoinTracking import CSV via this shell command:
+1. Get your [Cake transactions export](https://app.cakedefi.com/transactions)(CSV) for all coins and generate a CoinTracking import via CLI.

-2. Run this script via shell:
+2. Example CLI command (More [options](#options) below):
 ```shell
 cake2ct --cake-csv "path\to\cake-export-file.csv" --ct-csv "path\to\cointracking-import-file.csv" --language "DE"
 ```

-3. [Import](https://cointracking.info/import/import_csv/) the generated CoinTracking CSV.
+3. Import the generated CSV via [CoinTracking CSV Import](https://cointracking.info/import/import_csv/).
 Just select your file, check your imports on the next page and import your data if everthing is fine.

 ## Options